The Surface Laptop 4 was expected to be announced this month by Microsoft, but reports suggest it has now been delayed to 2021.

 The new Ryzen 4000 processors also feature powerful integrated graphics, which means the Surface Laptop 4 will potentially be able to offer an entry-level GPU performance for casual gaming and content creation without the need of a discrete graphics card.
 AMD also claims improved power efficiency, which could see the battery life boosted for Microsoft’s laptop.

-Less is known about Intel’s Tiger Lake processor, as it hasn’t officially been revealed by Intel yet.
+The Surface Laptop 4 is also expected to feature an Intel option, with Intel recently revealing its 11th Generation mobile processor offerings.
 We’re expecting fairly similar specs to the Ryzen counterpart, although renowned leaker @_rogame has pointed out that its 3DMark graphics score isn’t quite as high as the Ryzen model.
 That said, we don’t know for sure whether this is the high-end Intel configuration option.

 The benchmark leak also shows the Microsoft device to feature 16GB RAM and a 256GB SSD.
 The latter is a little disappointing, with 256GB storage capacity considered stingy, but it’s almost guaranteed that Microsoft will offer larger capacity options too.